-Further, their help is a must for each disable person in Australia as Nearly one in six Australians have some sort of disability.
+Further, their help is a must for each disabled person in Australia, as Nearly one in six Australians have some sort of disability.

 In this blog, we will cover aspects that are found and witnessed on the journey of becoming a disability support worker.

-What is a disability support worker, its importance, and role?
+What is a disability support worker, its importance, and what role?

 A disability support worker is a professional who cares for and assists persons who have mental health issues or physical limitations.